unclezoombie/Reactive-Game-Server-Platform/README.md

 # Reactive-Game-Server-Platform

+###Motivations
+Why do I want to make a Reactive style game server development framework with fully build-in Big Data capabilities?
+- Popularize the power of Reactive style game server.
+- Popularize the power of Big Data and Analytics.
+- Help Indie and small studio build their development power, and compete with the giants in game industry, because indie and small studio are exploring the new frontier of inovation.
+They are the future of game industry.
+- It's my hobby.

 ### Requirements
 Where does an idea to build a Reactive Game Server Platform come from?
 It comes from a bunch of realworld requirements.
 - To build a scalabe, robust, resilient game server with quick response in any cases of load is hard.
-Even to big companies/studios.
+Even to big companies/studios, they need a large team and long time development, improvement and optimization to build a capable game server.
 Small team/studio can't invest more into this.
 But they really need a game server for their game with the capabilities mentioned above, because in current stage, a game with weak server side support means weak competitive force.
 Social has been one of the most important system in a game.
 I can't imagine a game can be success without Social.
 The thing is the Social system in a game need strong push from game server.
 To support millions of players needs a strong game server as well.
 - Indie gameers don't have adequate development power on game server.
 This heavy limited their game features and services.
   Normally indie games don't have a server or have a simple server.
 They normally go to single player game or be placed in the middle area between single player game and multiplayer game.
 - Small team with very few server developer.
 That means less development force on game server. so the server should be simple and easy to build.